ExpediaGroup/expediagroup.github.io/RELEASING.md

 Any commit to `main` branch will trigger a [GitHub Actions workflow](./.github/workflows) that builds and releases the site to GitHub Pages.
 The workflow is also automatically scheduled on a daily basis.

+The list of repositories that are shown in the Home Page (the "featured" repositories) and in the Repositories Page is hardcoded in this [build script](./src/scripts/build-repo-data.js).
-The repositories' info [is fetched using GitHub API](./src/scripts/build-repo-data.js) at build time producing a [static JSON file](./static/repos.json).
+The information for each listed repository is fetched using GitHub GraphQL API at build time producing a [static JSON file](./static/repos.json).

 The Medium blog posts [are fetched from the RSS feed](./src/scripts/build-posts-data.js) at build time